 - Meal allowance

 Bonuses depend on the company’s performance, which drives the employees as a whole to achieve their targets and goals.
-One of the main bonuses to consider is the ‘lunar new year’.
+One of the main bonuses to consider is the ‘lunar new year’ bonus.

-With Vietnam holding this extensive celebration, employees are typically paid a bonus before their leave.
-This is, of course, subject to deliberation as it is based on the performance of the company and the employees, but bonuses can range from a small limit to a large amount.
-As well as this, employees can be granted with smaller bonuses for public holidays, which include international labour day for example.
+It is expected that employees are typically paid a bonus before their leave for the Tet holiday.
+This is, of course, subject to deliberation as it is usually based on the performance of the company and the employees, but bonuses are decided by the company management, and not by labor laws.
+As well as this, employees can be granted smaller bonuses for other public holidays, which include international labor day for example.

 How We can Assist through Payroll Outsourcing Service in Vietnam

-Managing payroll can be a hit and miss.
-With laws constantly changing, it can be difficult for startup companies to keep up with the drastic changes.
+With laws constantly changing, it can be difficult for companies who have just entered the Vietnamese market to keep up with the drastic changes.
 With the help of our services, it is one less thing to worry about.

 Outsourcing payroll in Vietnam ensures that elements that may cause confusion is already sorted.
 It eliminates any processing errors due to the professional team’s work and their specific knowledge within this department.
 Not only does it save costs, but it also saves time as it allows the team to focus on the core business activities.